What is Mantrailing?

 During your mantrailing introduction course, you and your dog will cover the basics of how to begin trailing.
 This session is all about teaching your dog how to play the “game” of following a scent.
 Once you’ve undertaken a mantrailing introduction course, you will be able to trail with any Mantrailing UK qualified instructor.

-The mantrailing introduction usually lasts about 3-5 hours, dependent on the number of participants, and sessions are usually held one or two Sundays per months, from 10am – 2pm.
+The mantrailing introduction usually lasts about 3-5 hours, dependent on the number of participants, and sessions are usually held one or two Saturdays per months, from 10am – 2pm.
 During your Mantrailing Introduction course, you and your dog will cover the basics of how to begin trailing.
 This session is all about teaching your dog how to play the “game” of following a scent.
-If you’re not able to attend an Introduction on a Sunday, we will be able to accommodate you instead on one of our evening or weekend trailing sessions.
+If you’re not able to attend an Introduction on a Saturday, we will be able to accommodate you instead on one of our evening or weekend trailing sessions.

 The cost of the Introduction Workshop is £60 per session.